Jaypad07/Strange-Tic-Tac-Toe/README.md

 * Add sound effects.
 * Random Selection of who goes first.
 * Add HI-SCORE: When the game is over boxes change to a black arcade screen, this will show Hi-Scores.
 Back-end keeps track of most consecutive wins, draws, wins, ties, & turns?
-* *Help!* Display story of Eleven stuck in the upside-down world, telepathically communicating/writing through the walkie-talkie on screen. *Radio crackles, it's Eleven.
+* *Help!* Display story of Eleven stuck in the Upside-Down, telepathically communicating/writing through the walkie-talkie on screen. *Radio crackles, it's Eleven.
 She's stuck in the upside down.
 Story continues about you needing to help her.
 Both players want to help and agree that the winner of a best of 5 tic-tac-toe game goes to the upside down world to rescue her while the other stays behind for help.* Use filereader to read from text file that contains story.
 Story will display letters at a reduced rate to symbolize weak connection.

 ### Gold:

 * Create an algorithm for a computer controlled opponent.
 * Enhanced Tic-Tac-Toe?
 Create different rule set?
 Change rules to make game more strategic / exciting?
-* Upside-down world: Screen goes black board flips 180 degree, screen comes off black, lightning/thunder sounds, you have a limited amount of time to click?
+* Upside Down dimension: Screen goes black board flips 180 degree, screen comes off black, lightning/thunder sounds, you have a limited amount of time to click?
 Symbols become translucent?
 * Use power-ups that are obtained from taking one of the 4 disadvantageous tiles .
 Power-up ideas, random swap, random enemy symbol destruction, etc. Vecna image is hidden on the board, if you hit him the screen goes black for a second, you hear him laugh, the board rotated and when it returns the pieces are invisible.
 You only get one click?
 * Add animations.